X101 Primary Education BA Undergraduate 2018

 - We welcome applications from those with other qualifications equivalent to our standard entry requirements.
 Please contact our Admissions Selectors for further information

 - Grade C or above in English, Mathematics and a Science subject at GCSE or equivalent is required.
+You should already hold the required GCSE and subject grades before you apply.
+Applications from those who do not hold the required GCSE grades will not be considered.
 If you do not possess the conventional qualifications in these subjects, you should consult our Admissions Tutor for advice before submitting an application

 - BTEC: the subject area studied should normally reflect the content of the Primary National Curriculum and/or relate to the study of Childhood and you must demonstrate a Distinction, Distinction, Merit profile